 It’s no accident that the most spiritually advanced hippie clan was also the most successful smuggling and dealing operation in North America.
 I speak of the Brotherhood of Eternal Love based out of Laguna Beach, California and founded by hippie saint Johnny Griggs.

 The Brotherhood became known as the hippie mafia, and their story became a tale of drug smuggling and police interventions.
-The Godfather was John, picture at the left with his kids and a surfboard he never surfed on, but was just posing with.
+The Godfather was John, picture at the left.
 But the hippie mafia story is a little bit like the blind man describing an elephant by touching its toe.
 Nick Schou recently wrote an entertaining book on the Brotherhood and he couldn’t understand why John’s widow couldn’t relate to it.
 The illegal part of hippie life is like the visible part of an iceberg.
 The heart and soul of the culture lies submerged, out-of-view.
 And that is the spiritual side, known to made members.
 We have no official ceremony for this initiation, but we know how to recognize when one gets “zapped” by this unique, non-violent form of spirituality.
 But to the population at large, the Brotherhood of Eternal Love remains just another “crime syndicate.”

 Which is why I can relate to the so-called “mafia.”
 See, the Sicilian immigrants that came to America arrived with a very strong sense of tribal culture and clung together and supported each other.
 The most successful among them, the man who produced the most jobs, became “the father” of his clan, and among his duties was to negotiate disputes among family members and navigate towards peace.
 Because Sicilians lived under conquerors for centuries, they developed a unique sense of justice.
 When a Sicilian feels dishonored, he does not go to a policeman or the halls of justice, both of which were historically controlled by an enemy culture.
 He does things the Sicilian way, which is to say in a dark alley from behind with a stiletto to the throat.